1jour1vin

 How are the estate's wines made?

-The maceration of this type of wine lasts a total of 3 to 6 weeks.
-This depends on the amount of sunshine the land receives and how ripe the grapes are.
-Fermentation should reach 28°C to be ideal.
+The maceration process for this type of wine lasts a total of 3 to 6 weeks.
+This depends on the amount of sunlight the vineyards receive and on the ripeness of the grapes.
+Fermentation should reach 28°C for optimal results.
 The vats where the grapes are placed for fermentation are made of wood.
-The wine is then aged on lees for 12 to 14 months in new barrels at 60-80%.What should you pair Montus wine with?
+The wine is then aged on its lees for 12 to 14 months in barrels that are 60–80% new.

 Wine estates recommended by